What is Free the Powder's warmest glove?

 3-FINGER GLOVES - Our RX3 is a hybrid mitten / glove with "3-fingers."
 Also called a "Lobster" Glove, these keep most of your fingers together, which make them warmer, most of time.
 But be aware, some people with circulation issues have major problems when the index finger is separated from the others.
 It may cause a one-frozen-finger dynamic, even worse than 5-finger gloves, which may foster better circulation.
 It does precisely this to me, your humble designer.
 It is all individual, but generally 3-finger gloves are warmer than 5-finger for most people.

 4- When it comes to our 5-finger gloves I must re-state that our gloves are designed and insulated to be the warmest gloves on the market (with the exception of the Spring Glove), so they are all very warm.
 But among our very warm options, the X-Models have an extra layer, making them slightly warmer.
-But note, the aggressive padding on our Race AL, First Chair and Freeride SP, is not just for hand-protection, but adds extra insulation, making them slightly warmer than the un-padded X-models.
+But note, the aggressive padding on our Race AL is not just for hand-protection, but adds extra insulation, making them slightly warmer than our other gloves.
 But, that difference is somewhat mitigated by the fact that the X-models are more breathable, so in some weather conditions that may make them warmer (produce less hand moisture, which may lead to drier/warmer hands).
 Also, for many people with circulatory issues, more insulation on the inside of the wrists (where blood flows close to the outer skin) will make your hands warmer by increasing blood flow.
-For this reason, long cuff gloves will be warmer, as will our short cuff SX Glove, which has a cuff with more wrist insulation.
+For this reason, long cuff gloves may be warmer.